 - 8 oz dried macaroni about 2 cups (227g)

-Once water comes to boil, add pasta, return to a boil, and cook 7 minutes, stirring occasionally.8 oz dried macaroni
+- Once water comes to boil, add pasta, return to a boil, and cook 7 minutes, stirring occasionally.8 oz dried macaroni

-Serve immediately.
-Sprinkle with additional smoked paprika, if desired.
+- Serve immediately.
 Stir in any desired add-ins (such as bacon) immediately before serving.